 Nonetheless, there are signs of progress.
 Although still limited in size, the blue bond market has seen significant growth since 2018 (see Figure 9).
-These bonds have often been issued in the context of debt-for-nature (or debt-for-climate) swaps, whereby a country's debt burden is reduced in exchange for environmental commitments.
-A prominent example is The Seychelles.
+These bonds have often been issued in the context of debt-for-nature (or debtfor-climate) swaps, whereby a country's debt burden is reduced in exchange for environmental commitments.
+A prominent example of this is the Seychelles, where blue bonds, in addition to multilateral environmental funds, are being used to invest in marine coastal protection, fish replenishment reserves, and marine and climate adaptation, thus spurring blue investments at preferential interest rates, as opposed to mere external debt servicing, often at punitive market rates.69

 Carbon credits are a critical financial product to attract private-sector finance.
 Carbon credits are generated by projects that avoid or remove GHG emissions.
 Companies buy these credits mostly on the voluntary carbon offset markets or the compliance markets.
 For the Blue Economy these credits can be in the form of regular carbon credits or, more specifically, for blue carbon credit, i.e. those generated by marine ecosystems that help to sequester carbon.
-Despite its potential for high-quality carbon credits, the blue carbon credit market is still small: as of January 2024, blue carbon projects accounted for only 0.2% of the total issuance, or just over 5 million credits.

-Different finance vehicles can be matched with each Blue Industry sector in terms of suitability.
+Despite its potential for high-quality carbon credits, the blue carbon credit market is still small: as of January 2024, blue carbon projects accounted for only 0.2% of the total issuance, or just over 5 million credits.70 Different finance vehicles can be matched with each Blue Industry sector in terms of suitability.
 For example, sustainable aquaculture has been particularly attractive among impact investors, with several players in this space.
 Blue loans and blue bonds are also particularly suitable for aquaculture projects, while blended finance or grants are mostly used for blue carbon projects.